richgj700/bootstrap_sass_s/README.md

-bootstrap_s
+bootstrap_sass_s
 ===========

->WordPress starter theme based on Underscores using Bootstrap with LESS for responsiveness, Grunt.js for automation and Bower for front end package management.
+>WordPress starter theme based on Underscores using Bootstrap with SASS for responsiveness, Grunt.js for automation and Bower for front end package management.

-It is assumed that you already have Grunt, Bower and LESS installed on your local machine.
+It is assumed that you already have Grunt, Bower and SASS installed on your local machine.

 You also need `grunt-init`, which you can install globally with
 ```